Broadway Plaza (Denver)

-Broadway Plaza, also known as Broadway InterPlaza, located near Broadway and Alameda in Denver, Colorado, was a retail complex most notable as the only (until 2025) North American location of the French department store Printemps.
+Broadway Plaza, also known as Broadway InterPlaza, located southwest of Broadway and Alameda in the Baker neighborhood of Denver, Colorado, was a retail complex most notable as the only (until 2025) North American location of the French department store Printemps.
 The store was open for approximately 16 months before failing, and the building is now the Denver laboratory for the medical testing company Quest Diagnostics.
 The multi-use complex of buildings is now re-purposed under various ownership entities.

 Early days

 In its earlier days, the land on which the shopping center was built had two incarnations: Beginning in 1922, Merchants Park sports arena, home of the Denver Bears baseball team; and then later Merchants Park Shopping Center, which opened in 1951, with an appearance by Hopalong Cassidy The shopping center had a Walgreen Drugs, Miller's Supermarket, and a Joslin's Department Store, which opened on March 21, 1952.
 North of Merchants Park was a huge warehouse and retailing operation of Montgomery Ward.
 The Denver Tramway Company's South Division Car Barn was located at Broadway and Alaska Pl. near the Montgomery Ward's site, and was the scene of some of the violent events of the Denver streetcar strike of 1920.